telerik/xaml-docs/knowledge-base/kb-ribbonview-customize-tab-bottom-border-fluent-theme.md

 ---
-title: Custom Style for selected tab border color and thickness
+title: Custom Style for Selected Tab Border Color and Thickness in Fluent theme
-description: Create a style for the Underline Border of the selected tab.
+description: Create a style for the underline border of the selected tab.
 Change its color and thickness in code behind.
 type: how-to
 page_title: Customize RadRibbonTab bottom border without extracting ControlTemplate in Fluent theme
 slug: kb-ribbonview-customize-tab-bottom-border-fluent-theme